JohnTeBrown/source-unblocker-End-Of-Life-/README.md

 ----

-* Download the zip and follow the README.txt file instructions
+* Download the zip from releases and follow the README.txt file instructions

 ----
 ### Source Code For devs